tparchman/lab/BLM_seedgenetics_2021/organizational_notes.md

 - Look at climate data for STTH populations to decide among

 ## GRIN
+Make list of Populations to order (go for 20-30 seeds per pop if possible, realize it might not be):
+- CHDO:
+- STTH:
-- Check proposal
+- BASA:
-- Make list of
+- ELEL:

 ## Commercial Seed
 - Order where available